Dev: Learning the Page Editor

 The three vertical dots to the right of each block in Document Overview opens menu of Options you can take such as copying or deleting the block or inserting another block before or after it.

-A Suggested Learning Exercise
+Try a Suggested Learning Exercise

 For a learning exercise, try to reproduce the following display from scratch.
 Start by creating a new work page.
 Add Row Layout with two sections to the page and then start building the content of each section.
 If you open the work page in a new browser tab, you can compare your page with the two lists below.